annac-dima/Blockchain_HashTheTrash/README.md

 ```
 2. If not already downloaded, download [Ganache](https://www.trufflesuite.com/ganache), a developer tool that provides a personal Ethereum blockchain with 10 accounts to test Solidity contracts.
 3. Run `HashTheTrash.ipynb` to simulate the creation and collection of waste.
 To work correctly, this file needs:
-   * 10 ETH accounts: there're the Municipality, 5 citizens, 1 non-recyclable truck and 1 recyclable one, 1 non-recyclable disposal station and 1 recyclable one.
-They are the 10 accounts provided directly by Ganache.
+   * 10 Ethereum external-owned accounts: they represent 1 Municipality, 5 citizens, 1 non-recyclable truck and 1 recyclable one, 1 non-recyclable disposal station and 1 recyclable one.
+The public keys are retrieved from the accounts provided by Ganache.
-   * `example_data.xlsx`: excel file containing the necessary data to perform a simulation.
-Stored in `data` folder.
+   * `example_data.xlsx`: an excel file containing the necessary data to perform a simulation, stored in the `data` folder.
-   * Two Smart Contracts: stored in `contracts` folder with their ABI code.
+   * 2 Smart Contracts: stored in the `contracts` folder with their corresponding ABI code.

-## Trash Chain
+## Trash Chain step-by-step
 ### 1. AGENTS CREATION
   - Creation of agents - *EXCEL SHEET = agents_data.xlsx*